jmockit/jmockit1/README.md

     - #715 https://github.com/Saljack/jmockit1.git Add method name check for generic methods Expectations

 Testing confirmed to work through jdk 17
-Build only works with jdk 8 due to sun.reflection usage New launcher pom in root to build entire project (extra modules rely on released copy of fork currently)
+Build only works with jdk 8 due to sun.reflection usage and only on windows due to issues with testng New launcher pom in root to build entire project (extra modules rely on released copy of fork currently)